 CS 547 Game Design and Theory-3 cr. hrs.
-This course will provide an introduction to the field of computer game design.
+Provides an introduction to the field of computer game design.
 The philosophy, objectives, and history of this field will be explored.
 In addition, the course will emphasize practical applications of some of the more prevalent techniques.